ruijarimba/azure-pipelines-guidelines/guidelines/jobs/do-extensible-jobs.md

-# ✅ DO: Create configurable and extensible jobs
+# ✅ DO: Create Configurable and Extensible Jobs

 When creating job templates to be reused by different teams and/or across several stages or pipelines, consider adding some or all of the following